Skip to main content

 Vulcan achieves Asset duplication by crossing complex merge criteria and identifying duplications across the data ingested from the different sources.

 The merging mechanism is designed to avoid disassembling and reassembling Vulcan assets.
-It adds new data to the existing structure if the merging criteria are met.
+If the merging criteria are met, it adds new data to the existing structure.

 The merging strategy and combination criteria are configurable and can be set according to customer needs with the assistance of the Vulcan Cyber Customer Success team.